Have you ever felt like the story of your life was a hopeless opus?

 Who would you once again enjoy Being?
 Maybe it’s time to get back to being a kid at heart?

 Did you go and unlock doors of drama and tragedy?
 Were you forced to meet disturbing episodes that you want to forget?
-Did you willingly wander and stare into screens that displayed fear and terror as entertainment?
+Did you willingly wander and stare into black mirrors that displayed fear and terror as entertainment?

-What if you focused on black mirrors that strictly promoted healthy and loving experiences?
+What if you focused on screens that strictly promoted healthy and loving experiences?

 What if you gave up watching all television for 3-6 months?
 Yes, this means no Netflix binging for 1-2 seasons, but what if this form of digital celibacy could help you distance your stored horrors and help you travel into a new creative state?

+iii.
 Consider this for real: Mental malware is built into the entertainment and educational productions told and sold.
-Media can be fun stuff, but it’s called programming for a reason, and it can install background processes that cause cycles of pure wasting and numbing.
+Media can be fun stuff, but it’s called programming for a reason, and it can install background processes that cause cycles of pure numbing and wasting.

 Are you rooted in yourself or another’s programming?